laanayabdrzak/laanayabdrzak.github.io/_posts/2016-04-02-Android-Performances-Impoving-App-Quality.md

 - If you don't set the thread to a **lower priority** this way, then the thread could still slow down your app because it operates at the **same priority** as the **UI thread** by default.

-- Stores the current Thread reference in your app, so that you want to interrupt the Thread later on. e.g On network failure you can cancel that thread operation.
+- **Stores** the current **Thread** reference in your app, so that you want to interrupt the Thread later on. e.g On network failure you can cancel that thread operation.

 ## Patterns to avoid ARNs

-- On **UI thread** do as little work as possible.
+- On **UI thread** do as little work as possible

-- **Process.setThreadPriority()** else Thread will be equal to UI thread

 - If your application is doing work in the background in response to user input, show that progress is being made (such as with a ProgressBar in your UI).

 - Use performance tools such as **Systrace** and **Traceview** to determine bottlenecks in your app's responsiveness.

-- If your application has a time-consuming initial setup phase, consider showing a launch screen or rendering the main view as quickly as possible, indicate that loading is in progress and fill the information asynchronously.
+- If your application has a **time-consuming** initial setup phase, consider showing a **launch screen** or **rendering** the main view as quickly as possible, indicate that loading is in progress and fill the information asynchronously.